Preview in:

 Data security

 Remember, data breaches and unauthorized access are potential risks with any online service, including image recognition tools.
 To mitigate these risks, prioritize services with a strong reputation for data security.
 Additionally, be mindful of the sensitivity of the images you upload.
 Choosing what data you share online empowers you to take control of your privacy.
+Using a password management tool can also help secure your accounts across platforms and reduce the risk of password-related breaches.

 My image has been leaked - what should I do?